The Critical LYZ Equation in K\"ahler Geometry: Complex Hessian estimates

-We use the auxiliary function introduced by Hou-Ma-Wu \cite{hmw2010}, who established complex Hessian estimates for the $k$-Hessian equation on compact K\"ahler manifolds, to derive the complex Hessian estimates for families of LYZ equations.
-Here, instead of using the largest eigenvalue of $(g^{j\bar k} w_{i\bar k})_{n\times n}$, we employ the term $w_{i\bar j} \xi^{i} \bar{\xi}^{j}$, which simplifies the proof considerably.
+We use the auxiliary function introduced by Hou-Ma-Wu \cite{hmw2010}, who established complex Hessian estimates for the complex $k$-Hessian equation on a compact K\"ahler manifold, to derive the complex Hessian estimates for families of LYZ equations.
+Here, instead of using the largest eigenvalue of $(g^{j\bar k} w_{i\bar k})_{n\times n}$ in \cite{cjy2020}, we employ the term $w_{i\bar j} \xi^{i} \bar{\xi}^{j}$, which simplifies the proof considerably.

 \begin{theorem} Let $\underline{u}$ be a subsolution of the critical LYZ equation \eqref{LYZ1} and let $u^t$ be the solution of the LYZ equation \eqref{LYZt} with $\sup_M u^t = 0$.
 Then there exist uniform positive constants $t_0$ and $C$, independent of $\bigl(\theta(t)-(n-2)\frac{\pi}{2}\bigr)^{-1}$, such that for any $t \in (0, t_0)$,